Vinod663/EcoSort/README.md

 > **Where Clean Code Meets Clean Communities**

-This branch reflects the **Layered Architecture** implementation of ECOSORT — a software tool designed for managing municipal waste collection, segregation, and recycling.
+This branch reflects the **MVC Architecture** implementation of ECOSORT — a software tool designed for managing municipal waste collection, segregation, and recycling.

 ---